 Friday the Aurora app that I was using was telling me all day that the numbers were high.
 Someone was seeing a good show.

+About an hour after sunset, I decided to go outside for a test shot.
+It is surprising how long it takes for the sky to get dark enough to see the lights.
 Timing was PERFECT!
 The lights were once again visibly dancing.
 Aurora hunters refer to this as "Lady Aurora danced across the skies with all her brilliance in green and purple."
 The lady stayed around for awhile as a green arch that raised and lowered along the horizon.
 Periodically it would start to dance but nothing as brilliant as the pillars in the early evening.

 It was like an early gift from God.
 What a blessing to be able to see the Northern Lights two nights in one week and meteors three nights in a row!